The age of steam – steamboats, factories and industries in the city

 - A steam horn echoing through the morning mist

-- A wheel that gurgles against the quay edge
+- A wheel lapping against the quay edge

 - A cry from a loading crane at Saltsjön